cosee/native_image_cropper/CONTRIBUTING.md

 - **Explain use cases**: Share specific scenarios where your request would be useful.
 - **Be open to feedback**: Encourage discussion and be willing to refine your r.

+## Request help

+When requesting help, please use the provided [template](.github/DISCUSSION_TEMPLATE/request-help.yml) to ensure that all necessary information is included.
+This template is designed to guide you in explaining your question clearly and effectively.

+- **Detail your question**: Describe your issue in detail, explaining what you are trying to achieve and where you are stuck.
+- **Include code snippets**: If relevant, provide code snippets to give context.

 ---

 By following these guidelines and utilizing the provided templates, you contribute to a more organized and efficient